 by Rosemary Marangoly George

-About Rosemary Marangoly George
+about Rosemary Marangoly George

 Rosemary Marangoly George was Associate Professor in the Department of Literature at the University of California-San Diego.
 She is the author of The Politics of Home: Postcolonial Relocations and Twentieth-Century Literature.
 She passed away in 2013.